 Euonymus japonica ( Evergreen Euonymus )

 A fast growing, bushy upright, evergreen large shrub or small tree reaching around 15 feet or more, that is native to China, Korea and Japan.
-Some records include: fastest recorded growth rate - 4 feet; largest on record - 27 x 36 feet with a trunk diameter of 2 feet.
+Some records include: fastest recorded growth rate - 4 feet; largest on record - 27 x 36 feet with a trunk diameter of 4 feet.
+It can live up to 185 years.

 The tough, very thick, leathery, oval leaves are up to 3 x 1.7 inches in size.
 The foliage is lush glossy deep green above, bright green below.